himynameisdave/git-labelmaker/README.md

 ### Usage

 Using this bad boy is a breeze.
-First `cd` into your repository and then run the command without any arguments:
+First `cd` into your git repository, run the command and follow the prompts!

 ```
 git-labelmaker
 ```

-You'll then be able to add or remove labels for the repository you are in.
+#### Token

-If it's the first time running the command, you will be prompted for a GitHub token, which you can [generate over here](https://github.com/settings/tokens).
+If it's the first time running it, you will be prompted for a GitHub token, which you can [generate over here](https://github.com/settings/tokens).
+You can reset your token later, but otherwise `git-labelmaker` will remember it for you.

-### About

-`git-labelmaker` is essentially a sugar for the [`git-label`](https://github.com/jasonbellamy/git-label) package written by [**jasonbellamy**](https://github.com/jasonbellamy).
-It provides a few nice features that make creating custom labels a breeze, such as:

-- stores your GH token so you don't have to keep whipping it out
-- learns the gh repo name so you don't need to add it to a config
-- removal based on the current labels in the repo
-- wraps the whole thing in pretty [**inquirer.js**](https://github.com/SBoudrias/Inquirer.js/) prompts
+#### Add Custom Labels

+You can add your own labels one at a time.
+You will be prompted for your new label's text and color.
+Include the `#` in front of your 3 or 6 digit hex color.
+Add as many as you like!

+#### Add Labels From Package

+If you have a labels package in your current directory that you would like to use for adding labels, just supply the path and name of that file.
+So like if it's at the root of the current directory, just `labels.json`.

+It must be a valid `.json` file, and must match the expected format.
+Check out [these really good ones](https://github.com/jasonbellamy/git-label-packages/tree/master/packages) if you need a template.

+#### Remove Labels

+You can also remove labels.
+Just select the ones you want to ditch and :boom: they're gone.

+> **Related:**
+- [`git-label`](https://github.com/jasonbellamy/git-label) by [**jasonbellamy**](https://github.com/jasonbellamy), which `git-labelmaker` uses to add and remove labels
+- [`git-label-packages`](https://github.com/jasonbellamy/git-label-packages) is a really good set of default packages if you really want to level up your projects
+- [`git-label-faces`](https://github.com/himynameisdave/git-label-faces) is a joke package set that you should totally never use for real

 ---

 *Created by [Dave Lunny](https://twitter.com/dave_lunny) in the wonderful year of 2016.*
-*Licensed under MIT*
+*Licensed under MIT :hand:*